 Trails that are rated 4-5, considered Moderate Trails; Minimum 33" tires.

 Trails that are rated 6-7, considered Hard Trails; Minimum 35" tires, two traction devices (lockers, limited slip), enhanced suspension.

 Trails that are rated 8-10 considered Extreme Trails; Minimum 37" tires, front & rear lockers, winch & enhanced suspension.

 Each registered vehicle will be inspected to ensure that the following information & safety equipment is onboard:

-- Current State registration or OHV Tag
+- Any US state's current state registration or OHV Tag

 - Seat belts for driver & all passengers